easyparcel/classic-integration-doc/sg/README.md

 ## 🤝 Contributing

 We welcome contributions to improve our documentation!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting:

 - 🐛 Report bugs or issues
 - 📝 Suggest documentation improvements